 As a bacteriostatic agent that minimizes body odor from bacteria, triclosan can be found in deodorants, foot sprays, body sprays, and personal cleanliness products.
 As an antibacterial agent, triclosan is found in over-the-counter (OTC) drug products such as toothpaste and topical antiseptic products for wound care.

-As an antibacterial ingredient, triclosan combats gram-negative bacteria, as well as the odor-causing gram-positive bacteria.
+As an antibacterial ingredient, triclosan combats Gram-negative bacteria lose the crystal violet stain (and take the color of the red counterstain) in Gram’s method of staining.
+This is characteristic of bacteria that have a cell wall composed of a thin layer of a particular substance (called peptidoglycan)., as well as the odor-causing gram-positive bacteria.
 As a preservative, triclosan is extremely effective in slowing or halting bacterial growth, thereby controlling the growth of odor-causing bacteria and preventing bacterial degradation; this property helps extend the shelf life of everyday products.

 View more information about how preservatives protect cosmetics and personal care products.

-In addition to its use in cosmetics and personal care products, triclosan is sometimes added to consumer products often exposed to excessive bacteria including athletic wear, socks, and cutting boards, as well as in products that are difficult to wash, such as trash cans, plastic shower curtains, and other plastic items.
+In addition to its use in cosmetics and personal care products, triclosan is sometimes added to consumer products often exposed to excessive bacteria including athletic wear, socks, and cutting boards, as well as in products that are difficult to wash, such as trash cans, Synthetic water insoluble polymers that are repeatedly molded, extruded or physically manipulated into various, solid forms which retain their defined shapes in their intended applications during their use and disposal. shower curtains, and other plastic items.

-Based upon data demonstrating the safety and efficacy of triclosan in fighting gum disease, the Food and Drug Administration (FDA) approved the use of triclosan with fluoride in OTC toothpastes that help prevent tooth decay, plaque, and gingivitis.
+Based upon data demonstrating the safety and efficacy of triclosan in fighting Sticky, polysaccharide substances exuded by plants that are gelatinous when moist but harden on drying. disease, the Food and Drug Administration (FDA) approved the use of triclosan with fluoride in OTC toothpastes that help prevent tooth decay, plaque, and gingivitis.
 Additional FDA approvals permit the use of triclosan in antibacterial surgical sutures and in anti-bacterial pre-operative mouth cleansers used in preparation for dental work.

 On September 6, 2016, the FDA issued a final rule on the ‘Safety and Effectiveness of Consumer Antiseptics; Topical Antimicrobial Drug Products for Over-the-Counter Human Use,’ concluding that consumer OTC antiseptic products intended for use with water (including antibacterial soaps, hand washes, and body washes) that contain any of 19 specific active ingredients (including triclosan) can no longer be marketed.
 The FDA concluded that manufacturers had not adequately demonstrated products containing these ingredients are both safe for long-term daily use and more effective than plain soap and water in preventing illness and the spread of certain infections.
 Prior to the FDA ruling, some manufacturers had already started removing these ingredients from their products.